Walter Gretzky: Early life

 Gretzky's ancestry is typically described as either Belarusian, Ukrainian, or Polish.
-In interviews, Gretzky stated that his parents were "white Russians from Belarus", and whenever anyone asked his father if they were Russian, he would reply, "Nyet.
-Belarus."
-On other occasions he mentioned his family's Polish ancestry.
-In his autobiography, however, Gretzky stated that his first language was Ukrainian which would logically have come from his mother's influence and which is not inconsistent with being of Belarusian or Polish heritage on his father's side.
+In interviews, Walter Gretzky has stated that his parents were "White Russians from Belarus", and whenever anyone asked his father if he was Russian, "he'd say, "Nyet.
+Belarus", meaning, White Russian, the upper class".
+At home "the only Slavic language spoken in the Gretzky family [was] Ukrainian," of which Walter was a fluent speaker from birth.

 Tony and Mary owned a 25 acre cucumber farm in Canning, Ontario, where Walter Gretzky was born and raised.
 This is where he met his future wife, Phyllis Hockin, at a wiener roast when she was 15 and he was 18.
 She may have been a descendant of British General Sir Isaac Brock, a hero of the War of 1812.
 They married in 1960, and moved to Brantford, Ontario, where Gretzky worked as a cable repairman for Bell Telephone Canada.
 The family moved into a house on Varadi Avenue in Brantford seven months after the birth of their son, Wayne, chosen partly because the yard was flat enough to be able to make an ice rink every winter.
 The couple would later have a daughter, Kim, and three more sons, Keith, Glen, and Brent.